Adding Entry Points

 In the image above, the app is initially showing prompts in both good and bad moments.
 Once ContextDecision is implemented, it will only show prompts in good moments - when users are more likely to convert - thus showing less prompts, with higher conversion.
 However, if your primary goal is to generate more revenue, showing fewer prompts may not achieve that objective.

-How can I add more entry points?
+## How can I add more entry points?

 There are two types of entry points:

-• Opportunities that refine existing algorithms, leveraging ContextDecision's ML decision-making to enhance or completely replace the logic previously used to trigger your upsell.
+* Opportunities that refine existing algorithms, leveraging ContextDecision's ML decision-making to enhance or completely replace the logic previously used to trigger your upsell.

-• Example: a dating app currently shows an upsell prompt once every 10 profile swipes.
+* Example: a dating app currently shows an upsell prompt once every 10 profile swipes.
 We could tweak this number to 1 every 5, 1 every 2, or even on every swipe.
-See Won't this annoy the users even more by spamming them?
+See [#wont-this-annoy-the-users-even-more-by-spamming-them](#wont-this-annoy-the-users-even-more-by-spamming-them "mention")

-• Opportunities that introduce new triggers, expanding the potential for upsells by incorporating additional moments into your app.
+* Opportunities that introduce new triggers, expanding the potential for upsells by incorporating additional moments into your app.

-• Example: an app shows an upsell prompt on every app launch.
+* Example: an app shows an upsell prompt on **every** app launch.
 In this case there's no way we can increase the number of prompts shown, because it's already shown on every app launch (being as annoying as possible).
 In this case we'd need to introduce a new opportunity somewhere else, e.g. every time the user completes a key positive action within the app, tailored to the app’s specific industry.

 First, determine whether the flow you’re enhancing with ContextDecision already uses existing algorithms, as shown in the first example above.
 If it does, that’s great news - it’s the easiest to refine and improve.
 If your current flow aligns more with the second type, you’ll need to explore new user journeys in your app where adding an upsell opportunity makes sense.
 These entry points often arise after key positive interactions or in other carefully timed moments.